5jt/dyalog-cookbook/manuscript/13_help.md

 ![The help system in the Workspace Explorer](images/13_Structure.jpg)

 This is the reason why the names of all nodes and all pages must be valid APL names.
-By default those names are shown in the help system, but of course there is a way to specify something different that is displayed as the title if that's not good enough for you.
+By default those names are shown in the help system as title in the tree, but if that is not good enough for you then there is of course a way to specify something different.

 ## Editing a page